dev7060/301-Days-of-Code/record.md

 Day 46: Solved some CodeChef problems using C language. <br>
 Day 47: Worked on some more C language programs covering various concepts. <br>
 Day 48: Continued programming in C language covering several concepts. <br>
+Day 49: Worked on the Ninik password manager https://github.com/k9-devs/Ninik.
+Added the functionalities of saving and retrieving passwords. <br>